hhftechnology/tailscale-access/readme.md

 **Solution**: Verify that your `tailscaleRanges` and `additionalRanges` are configured correctly.
 Remove any overly broad ranges that might be allowing unwanted traffic.

 **Problem**: No debug logs appearing
 **Solution**: Ensure the plugin is actually being applied to your routes.
-Check that the middleware is correctly referenced in your router configuration.
+Check that the middleware is correctly referenced in your router configuration, and that the middleware instance using the plugin is correctly defined.

 ### Verifying Your Tailscale IP Range